flutter/website/flutter-for-react-native/index.md

 ),
 ```

-Drawers are typically used with the `Scaffold.drawer` property.
-The `AppBar` automatically displays an appropriate IconButton to show the `Drawer` when a Drawer is available in the `Scaffold`.
+The `Scaffold` widget also includes an `AppBar` widget that automatically displays an appropriate IconButton to show the `Drawer` when a Drawer is available in the `Scaffold`.
 The `Scaffold` automatically handles the edge-swipe gesture to show the `Drawer`.

 <!-- skip -->
 ```Dart